Highly irregular separated nets: Introduction

 \section{Introduction}

 The question of whether two separated nets of a Euclidean space may carry inherently different metric structures has been considered by many authors.
-Indeed, Gromov's 1993 question of whether any two such nets are necessarily bilipschitz equivalent remained open for several years, before being resolved negatively by McMullen~\cite{McM} and Burago and Kleiner~\cite{BK1} in 1998.
-Whilst the aforementioned works provide examples of separated nets in $\R^{d}$ which are not bilipschitz equivalent to the integer lattice, the present article focuses on the extent to which this divergence can occur.
+Indeed, Gromov's 1993 question \cite{Grom} of whether any two such nets are necessarily bilipschitz equivalent\footnote{Several sources, e.g.~\cite{BK1}, \cite[p.63]{Katok_handbook}, \cite[p.80]{metric_geom}, state that this question arose first in the work of Furstenberg in the 1960's in the context of ergodic theory and dynamical systems, but we are not aware of any reference for that.} remained open for several years, before being resolved negatively by McMullen~\cite{McM} and Burago and Kleiner~\cite{BK1} in 1998.
+Whilst the aforementioned works provide examples of separated nets in $\R^{d}$, $d\geq 2$, which are not bilipschitz equivalent to the integer lattice, the present article focuses on the \emph{extent} to which this divergence can occur.